saifalfalah/react-handbook/content/react-forms/index.md

 ---
-title: "Handling Forms in React"
+title: 'Handling Forms in React'
-date: 2018-12-27T07:00:00+02:00
-description: "How to handle forms in a React application"
+description: 'How to handle forms in a React application'
-tags: react
 ---

 ![Handling Forms in React](banner.jpg)